Vignesh-Tharun/memory-controller-verification/README.md

 This project implements a SystemVerilog/UVM-based verification environment for a simplified synchronous memory controller.

-The project was built to practice verification concepts relevant to digital IP and DDR/PHY verification environments, including:
+The project was built as a self-directed effort to develop verification concepts relevant to digital IP and DDR/PHY verification environments, including:

 - UVM testbench architecture
 - Directed and constrained-random testing